Skip to main content

 October 28-30, 2024

-The topics and themes of the 2024 Provincial Perinatal Substance Use Conference were captured through graphic recording, which can be viewed here.
+The topics and themes of the 2024 Provincial Perinatal Substance Use Conference were captured through graphic recording in the video below.

 The Provincial Blueprint for a Perinatal Substance Use Continuum of Care